Auto Mechanic Workers Compensation Lawyer

 Who is Likely Responsible?

-Overexposure to harmful chemicals and irritants that can become airborne might cause skin irritations, chemical burns, poisoning, malfunctioning lungs, nervous system and kidneys, eye damage, and hearing loss.
-A correlation exists between congenital disabilities in the mechanic’s offspring and exposure to harmful chemicals and toxins.
+Overexposure to harmful chemicals and irritants that can become airborne might cause skin irritations, chemical burns, poisoning, malfunctioning lungs, nervous system, and kidneys, eye damage, and hearing loss.
+There is a correlation between congenital disabilities in the mechanic’s offspring and exposure to harmful chemicals and toxins.

 Comparing Auto Mechanic Wages

 These statistics reveal that auto mechanics in northeastern Illinois earned $22.37 per hour, or $46,540 annually, on average.
-These earning wages are significantly higher than the national averages.
+These earning wages for the average worker are significantly higher than the national average.
 See Chart

 Auto Mechanic Job-Related Fatalities

 Like most dangerous occupations where the workers are exposed to hazardous conditions, many mechanics have died prematurely due to an accident at work or through exposure to harmful substances.
 Below are two cases of dangerous accidents that led to a loss of life.

 - Case 1: Richmond, Virginia - An unexpected mishap in an auto repair shop killed a Richmond, Virginia auto mechanic in December 2017.
 A minivan slipped off an elevated lift and fell on Hilmar Lopez, trapping the mechanic.
 Both the police and fire department responded to the 911 call.
 The mechanic had worked at the repair shop for many years.
 He leaves behind his wife and two grown children.